 Sometimes when we connect we will find that a friend is struggling.
 It is important to remember that when this happens, sometimes all they need is someone to talk to and an ear to listen.

 To prepare for difficult conversations, remember there is a range of resources and support available for you and the person you are helping.

 Open Arms also provides free access to the LivingWorks Start program, a one hour online program that teaches participants how to recognise when someone is thinking about suicide and how to connect them to help and support.

 Get started learning suicide prevention skills.
 In just one hour, learn a powerful four-step model to keep someone safe from suicide.

 You can register online and then you will be sent email instructions to begin the training.

-Serving and ex-serving personnel Veterans and their families have access to a range of support options from the Department of Veterans’ Affairs (DVA) and the Department of Defence over this Christmas and Holiday Period.
+Serving and ex-serving personnel Veterans and their families have access to a range of support options from the Department of Veterans’ Affairs (DVA) and the Department of Defence.
 Ex-Service Organisations (ESO) also provide a critical role in supporting our people and their families.

-The past year has presented many challenges for our veteran community—leaving some feeling anxious and unsure about what the new year will bring.
+The past year has presented many challenges for our veteran community—leaving some feeling anxious and unsure about what this year will bring.